Princess Shou'en

-Princess Shou'en of the First Rank (December 7, 1830 – April 13, 1859) personal name unknown, was a Qing dynasty princess as the sixth daughter of the Daoguang Emperor by Consort Jing.
+Princess Shou'en of the First Rank (壽恩固倫公主; January 20, 1831 – May 15, 1859), personal name unknown, was a princess of the Qing dynasty of China.
+She was the sixth daughter of the Daoguang Emperor by Empress Xiaojingcheng.
 Initially a princess of the second rank, but she was later granted the title of princess of the first rank.

-She was married to Jing Shou, a member of the Manchu elite.
+She was married to Jingshou, a member of the Manchu elite.